Kelp Rockfish

 Frequently Asked Questions

-Kelp Rockfish are diurnal, meaning they are most active during daylight hours when they can use their keen eyesight to hunt for small crustaceans and fish among the kelp fronds.
+Kelp Rockfish are primarily diurnal, meaning they are most active during daylight hours.
+They use the bright sunlight to help them spot small crustaceans and fish moving through the kelp canopy, though they remain relatively still as part of their ambush hunting strategy.

 Record Kelp Rockfish at your habitat